-There is no cure for Alzheimer’s disease, the most common form of dementia, a degenerative brain disease.
-That said, there are some illnesses that cause dementia-like symptoms that medical experts say might be reversed.
+You have probably heard that there is no cure for Alzheimer’s disease, the most common form of dementia, a degenerative brain disease.
+What you might not know though is that some illnesses that mimic dementia might be reversible.

 According to Alzheimer Society Canada, the following are common causes of reversible dementia:

 According to the Alzheimer’s Association, a traumatic brain injury (TBI) “may increase the risk of developing Alzheimer’s or another type of dementia years after the injury takes place.”
 Anyone who experiences a head injury, even without a loss of consciousness, should see a medical professional.
 And if the head injury is severe, such as being ejected from a vehicle and loss of consciousness, someone should call emergency services immediately, experts say.
 Treatment for head injuries will vary depending on the type of injury, the severity of the injury, the age of the person, and other factors.